 My book, Infonomics: How to Monetize, Manage, and Measure Information for Competitive Advantage, is now available.

-Category: algorithm big-data cdo data-broker digital-business digital-marketing infonomics information-monetization insurance iot monetization social-media trends-and-predictions
+Category: algorithm cdo data-and-analytics-strategies data-broker digital-business digital-marketing infonomics information-monetization insurance iot monetization social-media trends-and-predictions

 Tags: analytics cdo cio data-and-analytics data-monetization digital economics enterprise-architect enterprise-architecture infonomics information-innovation information-monetization innovation monetization value